membase/ns_server/doc/API/index.markdown

 * Node - A system within a pool.
 Nodes may provide Node-local representations of a service, but are also required to provide or proxy Pool level resources.
 * Bucket - A logical grouping of resources within a pool.
-A bucket provides a number of things which ease pool management and enable manageement of resources:
+A bucket provides a number of things which ease pool management and enable management of resources:
 ** Namespace - Buckets provide unconstrained, free text namespaces.
 ** Storage Handling Rules - Rules on how data is persisted, replicated and otherwise handled is defined at the bucket level.